Bhumii1030/Bhumii1030/README.md

 ###  A little about me

-* **[I love blending analytical thinking with technology to solve real-world problems.]
+* **I love blending analytical thinking with technology** to solve real-world problems.
-* **[Currently diving deep into Machine Learning, Artificial Intelligence, and Data Analytics.]
+* **Currently diving deep into Machine Learning**, Artificial Intelligence, and Data Analytics.
-* **[Passionate about product strategy; I enjoy building systems that are not just technically sound, but also make clear business sense.]
+* **Passionate about product strategy;** I enjoy building systems that are not just technically sound, but also make clear business sense.
-*  **[When I am not writing code or modeling data, I am exploring new tech trends and finding ways to turn complex information into actionable insights.]
+* **When I am not writing code or modeling data,** I am exploring new tech trends and finding ways to turn complex information into actionable insights.

 ---
 ### My Tech Stack